Public Policy Agenda

-- Support the authorization of a permanent federal/state matching grant program that promotes increased affordability, greater access, increase retention, and improved quality in public higher education by incentivizing increased state funding for public institutions.
+- Support the authorization of a permanent federal/state matching grant program that promotes increased affordability, greater access, increased retention, and improved quality in public higher education by incentivizing increased state funding for public institutions.

 - Support federal/state policies that direct greater operating subsidies to institutions that enroll, educate, and graduate underserved populations and serve as engines of socioeconomic mobility.